 iii. any obligations related to anti-money laundering and countering the financing of terrorism legislation or regulations; and

-i. in order to establish, exercise or defend our legal rights.
+m. in order to establish, exercise or defend our legal rights; and

 We are entitled to use your personal data in these ways because:

-a. we need to in order to perform our obligations and exercise our rights in connection with managing your account and providing products and services to you;
+a. we need to in order to perform our contractual obligations under the vendor or service agreement which you have entered or are entering into with us, or will be done at your request prior to entering into that agreement and exercise our rights in connection with managing your account and providing the products and services to you;

-c. we may need to in order to establish, exercise or defend our legal rights or for the purpose of legal proceedings;
+d. we may need to in order to establish, exercise or defend our legal rights or for the purpose of legal proceedings; or

-d. the use of your personal data as described may be necessary for our legitimate business interests:
+e. the use of your personal data as described may be necessary for our legitimate interests (or the legitimate interests of one or more of our affiliates), such as:

 i. allowing us to effectively and efficiently administer and manage the operation of our business;